codeforcalifornia/getdata-005-proj/code_book.md

 There is a further breakdown of data into mean, standard deviation (std), median absolute deviation (mad), max, min, signal magnitude area (sma), energy, interquartile range (iqr), signal entropy, Autoregression coefficients (arcoeff), correlation, maxInds, meanfreq, skewness, kurtosis, bandsenergy, and angle.

+Acceleration values are in standard gravity units 'g'.
+The body acceleration signal is obtained by subtracting the gravity from the total acceleration.
+The angular velocity vector is in radians/second.

 "tBodyAcc-mean()-X"
 "tBodyAcc-mean()-Y"
 "tBodyAcc-mean()-Z"